RizalNR03/RizalNR03/README.md

 ## Hello Everyone!

 Hello, my name is Rizal Naufal Robbani.<br>
-I am currently a fresh graduate in computer science from the Bandung Institute of Technology..<br>
+I am currently a fresh graduate in computer science from the Bandung Institute of Technology.<br>
 I successfully completed the Bangkit Academy program (Batch 6) in 2023 in machine learning cohort.<br><br>

 I’m always open to networking and collaboration.<br>